Trasselfrisyr/MiniWI/README.md

 https://hackaday.io/project/11843-miniwi-woodwind-midi-controller

-2016-06-01
+2016-06-03

 Added optional Casio DH 2nd octave fingerings.
-Default enabled.
-Set #define casioMod 0 to disable.
+Default disabled.
+Set #define casioMod 1 to set default enabled.
+Hold octave stick up at power on for manual selection of the setting that is not default.